erc-cosmos/cosmodoit/README.md

 NB: If the `doit` command is not on the `PATH`, the `python -m doit` command is equivalent.

-Computed files will be put in a `tmp` folder at the root of the repository (this is temporary—make sure it exists!).

 By default, the pipeline will look for pieces in the `tests/test_data/piece_directory_structure` folder; however, the `--dir <target_dir>` option can be used to override that behavior.
 Each piece should be in its own folder, and requires :
 * a performance in `.mid` format;